MORE ABOUT ME

 To date, I own a few more lenses, multiple tripods, filter sets, camera bags, photography-friendly sport backpacks, cameras for deep-sky astrophotography, and a couple of telescopes (one of which is an 11" optical beauty).
 Astrophotography became an important part of my craft.
 After all, it seems quite logic; it is a field of photography that overlaps significantly with experimental astronomy and astrophysics.

 I feel more than lucky that my partner supports me, and accompany me in all cycling and photography adventures.
-We plan our trips taking moon- and star-cycles into account.
-She drives me at night to dark places, and sometimes feels motivated to grab one of my cameras to take a shot, which I take as excuse to buy more gear.
+We plan our trips taking moon- and star-cycles into account, and she drives me at night to dark places.
 She must be also credited for any photo of me that may appear in this page and elsewhere.

 I am always in the search of ``that’’ beautiful light, of special moments; and I prefer a simple subject in good light to a great subject with poor lighting.
-I like images that bring the observer in, giving a sense of depth.
-I may not succeed transmitting that 3D feeling very often; but it is one of my goals.
+I like images that bring the observer in, giving a sense of depth and dynamics; and I hope I can transmit that in some of my photos.

 Photography for me has become part of the interaction with nature.
 In a way, it increases my awareness, and it is often an extra motivation to go out.